-I’ve been posting my Unicorn Breakfast Bowl on my Instagram for months now, and after being asked multiple times to share the recipe, I am finally putting it down here for you for easy, anytime reference!
+I’ve been posting my Unicorn Breakfast Bowl on my Instagram feed for months now, and after being asked multiple times to share the recipe, I am finally putting it down here for you for easy, anytime reference!

 This is a super fun, easy breakfast to make that you can vary in lots of ways.

 My keys for this are to include nutrients I want in the morning, namely protein and carbs – because I’m usually planning to do a workout at some point in the morning.

 Adding protein powder to your oatmeal might seem weird, and until I learned this technique I was also at a loss.
 The key is to blend your protein powder into your oatmeal, usually with a little liquid (I use almond milk – you could use coconut milk or another milk) and part of a banana.